Teesside Trust organises free choking training after lifesaving actions of Deputy Director

 A Teesside Trust has organised a number of free basic first aid and choking training sessions to help people working in the hospitality industry keep their customers safe.

-The need for the lifesaving training was identified when the deputy director of workforce, Gary Wright, was enjoying his evening at a local pub in Hartlepool when he noticed a man experiencing severe breathing difficulties.
+The need for the lifesaving training was identified when the deputy director of workforce, Gary Wright, was at a pub in Hartlepool when he noticed a man experiencing severe breathing difficulties.

 Due to training he had received at the Trust, it was possible for Gary to use his knowledge to step in and assist by performing the Heimlich manoeuvre.

-The first course is set to take place on Friday, June 21, at the University Hospital of North Tees with subsequent sessions due to occur across both sites at North Tees and the University Hospital of Hartlepool.
+The first coursetakes place on Friday, June 21, at the University Hospital of North Tees with sessions due to occur across both sites at North Tees and the University Hospital of Hartlepool.